Siddhipradamohapatro120503/MY_blogs/clkfj7ijo000509l57pjf5ey4.md

 ## Tasks 1:

-**You have to install docker and jenkins in your system from your terminal using package managers**
+**You have to install docker or jenkins in your system from your terminal using package managers**

 I have written a Script to install Docker using **Shell Script**